mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Blank the intermediate nodes along the path from the removed leaf to the root

+* Truncate the tree by reducing the size of tree until the rightmost non-blank leaf node

 ### PreSharedKey

 A PreSharedKey proposal can be used to request that a pre-shared key be